 - Assess patients for noted and expected cognitive and behavioral symptoms following COVID-19-positive diagnosis.

 Baptist Health South Florida

-Barry M. Crown, Ph.D., FACPN, conference director, indicated that neither he nor his spouse/partner has relevant financial relationships with commercial interest companies.
+Barry M. Crown, Ph.D., FACPN, conference director of this educational activity, has no relevant financial relationships with ineligible companies* to disclose.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.